SCOPE-Santos-Volpe/NHAT/README.md

 source venv/bin/activate
 ```

-Once you have started the web app service, go to the EC2 instance's IP address to see the web app, but make sure to use http:// rather than https://.
+Once you have started the web app service, go to the EC2 instance's IP address to see the web app, but make sure to use http rather than https.
 For example: http://34.233.143.226

 ### Command Lines
 To interact with and refresh the systemctl web app service, here is a list of commands: